GTS08/Battleship/README.md

-# Battleship Game Implemented In C++
+# Battleship Game

+## About The Project

-This project is part of the Computer Engineering and Informatics Department (CEID) of University of Patras curriculum.
+This project was part of the Computer Engineering and Informatics Department (CEID) of University of Patras curriculum.

+This is a terminal version of the game Battleship written in C++.

+## Tools
-Code::Blocks IDE was used.
+* Code::Blocks IDE